-File ed by the Registrant ☑ File ed by a Party other than the Registrant \square Ch eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to § 240.14a-12 PHILLIPS EDISON & COMPANY, INC. (Name of Registrant as Specified in its Charter) Pa yment of Filing Fee (Check the appropriate box): √ No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsettin fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid:(2) Form, Schedule or Registration Statement No.:(3) Filing Party:
+- Registrant $m{m{m{m{m{m{m{m{m{m{m{m{m{$ Ch eck the a ppropriate box: Confide Definitiv nary Proxy Statement ential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) we Proxy Statement we Additional Materials g Material Pursuant to § 240.14a-12 PHILLIPS EDISON & COMPANY, INC. (Name of Registrant as Specified in its Charter) Pa yment of Filing Fee (Check the appropriate box): (1) (2) nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: (3) (4) (5) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: Check b d previously with preliminary materials.
+Nox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the etting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and date of its filing.
+(1) (2) (3) (4) Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed: